Our Spiritual food is having a daily Quiet-time to read God's Word,

 And that's why God wants you boys and girls to have a daily personal

 Quiet-time when you can read His Word and pray to Him.
 I hope you

 will remember this lesson and know that we serve a wonderful God who still

 graciously protects us and gives us our daily needs.
+And remember

 It's your daily portion - a kid's portion.
 Make sure you get it!